-Caminha is well known as a dynamic craft centre, specialising in leather products.
-There are many small souvenir shops located in the square and around the town to pick up a special gift to take home with you.
+Caminha is well known as a dynamic craft centre specialising in leather products.
+There are many small souvenir shops located in the square and around the town to pick up a special gift to take home.

 Igreja Matriz de Caminha & Igreja de Misericordia (Mercy Church)